qooxdoo/qooxdoo/docs/core/understanding_properties.md

 ```

 This will change the default value at definition time. `refine` is a better
-solution than a simple `set` call inside the constructor because it the initial
+solution than a simple `set` call inside the constructor because its initial
 value is stored in a separate namespace as the user value and so it is possible
 for the user to fall back to the default value suggested by the developer of a
 class.